 - What the service is

 - Why it’s important

 - Benefits of the service

-Also, a clearly documented description of the service helps employees understand the details of the service offering and their role in the process.
-It sets a performance standard and can serve as a training tool.
+Another benefit of a clearly documented description of the service is that it helps employees understand the details of the service and their individual roles in the process.
+It sets a performance standard and serves as a training tool.

 The 7 Ps of Service Marketing

-Similar to product marketing, the marketing of services needs an effective marketing strategy.
-For services we start out from what we know about product marketing and adds some elements.
+For services we start out from what we know about product marketing and add some elements.